Evaluation of the Stephanie Alexander Kitchen Garden National Program

 During this period, additional data were collected and analysed, including schools’ mandatory three and nine month reports to the Stephanie Alexander Kitchen Garden Foundation.
 Also, relevant school level data on the Australian Curriculum, Assessment and Reporting Authority’s My School website were analysed, specifically the results from the National Assessment Program – Literacy and Numeracy (NAPLAN) and attendance rates.

-The interim report was submitted early January 2012.
+The interim report was submitted January 2012.
 This was followed by a number of final evaluation data collection activities.
 Teacher and volunteer surveys were administered, a literature review written, and stakeholder interviews conducted with principals of demonstrations schools, key personnel within both the Stephanie Alexander Kitchen Garden Foundation and DoHA, as well as representatives of state and territory health and education departments.
 Additionally, an investment form was developed and completed by principals, which provided important costing information for the economic analysis component of the evaluation.
 The final report was submitted mid 2012.

 The evaluation team was led by Professor Heather Yeatman (Faculty of Health and Behavioural Sciences), together with Senior Research Fellow Karen Quinsey (CHSD).
 Evaluation team members include Dr Deanne Condon-Paoloni (Health Sciences), Dr Wendy Nielsen (Education), Professor Simon Eckermann (Health Economics) and other participating CHSD personnel.
 The advantages of cross disciplinary research – in this case the combination of public health, nutrition and education expertise, with the range of disciplines of the CHSD staff – are evident in this evaluation.